CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 - Get items from source - This is fetch where CloudM Migrate will attempt to list all supported items within scope.
 - Bulk add/import items - Provide CloudM Migrate a <a href="https://github.com/CloudM-Migrate/documentation/blob/main/assets/bulkimport.csv">CSV</a> of targeted items.
+- Add User - Add a specific user to the project.
+- Add Resource -
+- Add Shared Drive - Add a file share to the project.
+- Add Group -

+It's recommended to select Get items from source.

 ### Creating a Batch